Usman-T/nafs/DEV_NOTES.md

 ## Last time im writing here:
 Only a few things are there that need to be done
 - Firstly, rewrite `startChallenge`, `completeTask`, `checkUserStreak`, `breakUserStreak` to only spawn tasks based on conditions (done)
-- Secondly, add swipe indicator to the onboaridng page
+- Secondly, add swipe indicator to the onboaridng page (done)
 - Thirdly,
   - the quran viewer must be made very performant by rendering 20 cards at a time
   - the quran viewer must have the scroll to ayah working